 - 2.5.1 External entrants to Reception will be assessed at any time in the preceding year.
-The assessment will consist of age appropriate and play based activities with the Reception Lead who will observe how the child interacts and participates in the activities in a relaxed and supportive environment.
-These activities might include: - (a) Following simple instructions given by the teacher - (b) Playing a memory game such as Kim's Game - (c) Using construction toys to build something for a purpose - (d) Drawing a picture of a person - (e) A sorting activity - 2.5.2 Based on these observations a recommendation to the Head of the Junior School will be made as to whether or not the child should be offered a place.
+The assessment will consist of age appropriate and play based activities with the Pre-School / Reception Leads who will observe how the child interacts and participates in the activities in a relaxed and supportive environment.
+These activities might include:

+- (a) Following simple instructions given by the teacher

+- (b) Playing a memory game

+- (c) Using construction toys to build something for a purpose

+- (d) Drawing a picture of a person

+- (e) A sorting activity

+- (f) A music activity

+- (g) Responding to a story

+2.5.2 Based on these observations a recommendation to the Head of the Junior School will be made as to whether or not the child should be offered a place.

-2.6 Entry at 5+ to 9 (Year 1 - Year 5)
+2.6 Entry at 5+ to 9 (Year 1 - Year 6)

 - 2.6.1 Pupils may be assessed at any point during the year.
-Children in Year 1 and Year 2 are invited to PGS to attend a Taster Morning in their current year group.
-They will undertake an assessment with the Head of Pre-School and Infants who will make the final decision on a formal offer. - 2.6.2 Children in Year 3 and above are asked to complete assessments in Mathematics, English, Verbal and Non Verbal Reasoning.
+Children in Year 1 and Year 2 are invited to PGS to undertake an informal assessment with the Coordinator of Pre-School and Infants, who will make the final decision on a formal offer. - 2.6.2 Children in Year 3 and above are asked to complete some short assessments in Mathematics, English, Verbal and Non Verbal Reasoning.
 Standardised scores are derived and compared with the national standard, cohort average and Year group guidelines to determine suitably for a formal offer.
-They would usually also have a short, informal interview with the Head of the Junior School and we encourage them to spend some time with their prospective peer group to enable us to understand their attitude to learning and school and interactions with their peers.
+They will also have a short, informal interview with the Head of the Junior School.